yeeejieee/yeeejieee/README.md

 👋 Hi there, I'm Yi Jie!

 ## 🎓 About Me
-- Business Analytics student at NUS
+- Business Analytics student at NUS (Machine Learning and Finance Specialisation)
 - Interested in full-stack development and data-driven applications
 - Interested in the field of data and cloud computing